Why is one one of

 A few years before his planned retirement as a commercial pilot, Peter Bartelli was shocked to hear that he’d failed a stress test due to blockage in his artery.
 He faced losing the passion of his life, flying, and a good chunk of his pension.
 Like millions who’d had their careers cut short by heart disease, he was devastated.

-However, his life took a different turn than with most heart patients when his new cardiologist surprisingly recommended another approach; instead of just putting in a stent then having more heart drugs, he could change his diet and try a new nutraceutical designed to dissolve remaining blockages and keep the stent open.
+However, his life took a different turn than with most heart patients when his new cardiologist surprisingly recommended another approach; instead of just putting in another stent then having more heart drugs, he could change his diet and try a nutraceutical compound designed to dissolve remaining blockages and keep the stent open.
 It was developed by a bio-pharmaceuticals startup created by maverick emergency room specialist Gary Mezo.

 For a cardiologist who was also an executive with the American Heart Association, this was definitely pushing the envelope.
 However, this doctor was facing up to one troubling reality.
 He knew that cardiologists had never cured cardiovascular disease.
 They only slowed its progress or made it more tolerable.
 He was tired of that slow death-watch.
 So, he recommended, and Peter Bartelli agreed, to try this new approach.

 According to Peter, several months later he passed his stress tests with flying colors.
 A heart catheterization showed no significant blockages and a wide open stent.
 The doctor who examined him was reportedly astonished and had him do other tests just to check.
 As a result, Peter regained his job, pension, and life.
 He enjoyed ten more years of flying that he otherwise might have missed.
 His cardiologist published in a peer-reviewed journal the results of a small ‘open label’ clinical study showing that other patients were improving.

 Bartelli and his cardiologist aren't alone.
 Many other physicians and patients reported similar results using this approach.
 Others including at Cleveland Clinic published results showing reversal of conditions like prostate stones, where nothing else had worked.

 You Can't Argue with A Saved Foot!